 A few factors that you have to consider when choosing a b2b marketing attribution tool include:

 Determine the type of sales cycle and the timeline because some models are suited to longer sales cycles, like time-decay attribution.

 Identify the different touchpoints on the marketing funnel.
 See if they are condensed or equally distributed.
 This will allow you to identify the channels you can focus on for your marketing strategies.

 The goal of your marketing campaign will ultimately lead you to identify what channels to add or remove from your strategy.
 This will also help you choose which model is best suited to have on the channels that you use.

 If you can’t pick one model, it is wise to consider the custom attribution model.
 This ensures that you will measure according to your goals.
 You can decide what metrics to monitor based on the touchpoints that show a lot of potential to impact your marketing.
 You can also derive data about customer behaviors.
+Like whether they use multi add to cart functions or not.
 This will give an insight into what they need and want and will guide the next steps to implement your marketing plan.

 It may require an investment for the attribution tools to use in a custom model.
 The good thing is that it will be all worth it if you can benefit from investing in marketing attribution.